justdan96/tsMuxer/README.md

 ### Meta file format
 File MUST have the .meta extension.
 This file defines files you want to multiplex.
 The first line of a meta file contains additional parameters that apply to all tracks.
 In this case the first line should begin with the word MUXOPT.

+#### Encoding
+The file should be encoded with UTF-8.
+However, since older versions of the GUI saved the file in the "active code page" encoding on Windows, it is used as a fallback on this platform.
+In the very rare event of the program not being able to open some files referenced by a meta file saved with an older GUI version, please convert it to UTF-8 manually by opening it in Notepad and selecting `ANSI` as the encoding, and then saving it via "Save As", but this time selecting `UTF-8` as the encoding.

+#### Syntax

 The following lines form a list of tracks and their parameters.
 The format is as follows: `<code name>,   <file name>,   <parameters>`.
 Parameters are separated with commas, with each parameter consisting of a name and a value, separated with an equals sign.
 Example of META file:
 ```